logzio/public-api/shared-tokens/README.md

 # Shared Tokens API

 ## General
-The Shared Tokens API allows creating, updating, reading and deleting tokens that can be used to share dashboards.
-It also enable creating, deleting and reading query filters to filter on the queries done using the tokens
+The Shared Tokens API allows creating, updating, reading and deleting tokens that can be used to share dashboards and snapshots.
+It also enables creating, deleting and reading token filters used to filter queries executed when using tokens

 ## License
 Using the Logz.io API requires a special license from Logz.io, and an API token which can be generated here: https://app.logz.io/#/dashboard/settings/shared-tokens